|Home Programs Classes|

-Most Aro classes are led by ordained Aro teachers.
+Most classes are led by ordained teachers.
 The ordained teachers are all highly qualified, having undergone at least five years (and often several decades) of intensive training in meditation and Buddhism.
 Biographies of the ordained teachers are available.
-Some classes may also be led by Aro Lamas.
+Some classes may also be led by Lamas of the Aro gTér Tradition.

 We recommend wearing loose, comfortable clothing to the classes.
 Meditation works best when you are physically relaxed and can breathe easily.
 Some sessions also teach simple bodily exercises.
 Participation in these exercises is optional.

 The content of courses may vary, depending on the interests of the teachers and students.
 Three courses are typical.
 Roaring Silence is a comprehensive exploration of silent sitting meditation.
 Spectrum of Being shows how to work with the dynamics of emotions in their neurotic and enlightened forms.
 Wearing the Body of Visions teaches meditation methods from Buddhist Tantra.